Idea89560041/UMIE/Readme.md

 Baidu Cloud Link: https://pan.baidu.com/s/1FeGzv94DadF5S68paOLbiw

 Paper:"Unsupervised Representation Disentanglement Framework for Improved Visual Perception of Underwater Transportation Systems" and "Unsupervised Underwater Image Enhancement via Spatially-Correlative Diffusion Model" is under review.

+If you would like to use this dataset, please contact dlmu.p.l.zhu@gmail.com.